NCERT Solutions for Class 11 Biology Chapter 12 Respiration in Plants

 4. Oxidative phosphorylation- Oxysome in the inner mitochondrial membrane.

 Q5.
-Give the schematic representation of an overall view of Krebs cycle
+Give the schematic representation of an overall view of the Krebs cycle.

 Answer: Schematic representation of the Krebs cycle